AnnaPrus/Portfolio/README.md

   - Practicing code modularity and data-focused programming within a distributed computing framework.

 - Technologies used:
-  - Apache Spark (with PySpark): Fast, distributed data processing engine.
+  - PySpark: the Python API for Apache Spark, a fast, distributed engine for big data processing and analytics.
   - Python 3.x: Main programming language for code implementation.
   - Jupyter Notebook/IPython: Interactive environment for development and results visualization.
   - Spark SQL: SQL interface for querying structured data within Spark.
   - DataFrame API: For columnar data processing, transformations, and aggregations.
   - findspark: Integration utility for Spark in Python environments.
-  - wget: Downloading external datasets and resources.

 # [M&M Color Count by US State using Apache Spark](https://github.com/AnnaPrus/count_mnm_with_spark)

 - Project Overview: this project processes a CSV dataset of M&M candy counts by color across different US states.
 Using Apache Spark and PySpark, it reads the data, aggregates counts by color and state, and outputs the summarized results.

-´´´graphdl
+´´´
 count_mnm_with_spark/
 │
 ├── mnm_data.csv            # CSV file with M&M counts by color and state